• Skip to primary navigation

 5. Monopoly

-When there is a single seller or producer of commodity or service the market structure is called a monopoly market.
+When there is a single seller or producer of a commodity or service the market structure is called a monopoly market.

 A pure monopolist should be taken who has full control of the supply of a particular product.

-A pure monopolist, therefore, is a firm producing a product which has no effective substitutes through the products of any other form effective in the sense that even though the monopolist may be making abnormal profits, other firms cannot encroach on these profits by producing substitute commodities which might and entice purchases away from the product of the monopolist.
+A pure monopolist, therefore, is a firm producing a product that has no effective substitutes through the products of any other form effective in the sense that even though the monopolist may be making abnormal profits, other firms cannot encroach on these profits by producing substitute commodities which might and entice purchases away from the product of the monopolist.

 It can be well remarked that the producer under pure Monopoly is so powerful that he is always able to take the whole of all consumer’s income whatever levels of his output.